ArjavaTripathi/STOCKRAIN/README.md

 # Stock Market Simulator

-This project is a stock market simulator aimed at helping people learn investing.
+This group project is a stock market simulator aimed at helping people learn investin for the StockRain event

-## Available Scripts
+## My Contribution

-In the project directory, you can run:

-### `npm start`

-Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+Some of FrontEnd

+Mainly backend functions (functions/index.js)

 ## What Did I learn